arkency/posts/posts/2016-07-10-respond-to-format-is-useful-even-without-multiple-formats.md

 end
 ```

-Alternatively you can go with `respond_to :html`.
+Alternatively, you can go with `respond_to :html`.
-But that itself is not good enough and requires
+But that itself is not sufficient and requires
 using it together with `respond_with`.

 ```